Date Established: 4/12/2012

 Reasonable Religious Accommodation

-Any change in the work environment for staff and faculty, or academic course or program of study for students, or in the way tasks or responsibilities are customarily done that enables an employee or student to participate in his/her religious practice or belief without undue hardship in the conduct of the university’s business or operation.
+Any change in the work environment for staff and faculty, or academic course or program of study for students, or in the way tasks or responsibilities are customarily done that enables an employee or student to participate in his or her religious practice or belief without undue hardship in the conduct of the university’s business or operation.
 A reasonable religious accommodation may include:

 Religious Practice or Belief

-An employee who requires a reasonable religious accommodation should make the request directly to his/her supervisor.
-If the supervisor determines that the request may pose an undue hardship for the department and/or interfere with the employee’s essential job functions, or if the supervisor otherwise has concerns about the accommodation request, the supervisor should contact his/her HR liaison or EDI.
-If there are concerns about the requested accommodation, the supervisor and/or HR liaison may initiate discussions with the employee to determine whether an alternative accommodation would suffice.
+An employee who requires a reasonable religious accommodation should make the request directly to his or her supervisor.
+If the supervisor determines that the request may pose an undue hardship for the department or interfere with the employee’s essential job functions, or if the supervisor otherwise has concerns about the accommodation request, the supervisor should contact his or her Human Resources (HR) liaison or EDI.
+If there are concerns about the requested accommodation, the supervisor or HR liaison may initiate discussions with the employee to determine whether an alternative accommodation would suffice.
 A supervisor may not unilaterally deny a request for a reasonable religious accommodation without first consulting EDI.

-A student who requires a reasonable religious accommodation should make the request directly to his/her course instructor.
+A student who requires a reasonable religious accommodation should make the request directly to his or her course instructor.
 It is expected that the student will provide sufficient notice of the need for an accommodation to course instructors in order for the accommodation to be implemented.
 In the event that a student’s request for religious accommodation involves an alternative examination time or date, any make-up examinations given for purposes of test security must be comparable, in terms of format and difficulty, to the examinations given to the remainder of the class.
-If there are concerns about the requested accommodation, the instructor should consult his/her department chair, dean’s office and/or EDI.
+If there are concerns about the requested accommodation, the instructor should consult his or her department chair, dean’s office, or EDI.
 An instructor may not unilaterally deny a request for a reasonable religious accommodation without first consulting EDI.